Veldrovive/MMM-Page-Selector/README.md

     //Example of the config for a module to be shown on all pages {
         module: "MMM-any-other",
-        position: "bottom_center", //This value defines the position that the module will always appear in
         pages: "all",
         config: {}
     }